 Explore more Board of Directors deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Board of Directors.
-These resources below were developed by management consulting firms and Board of Directors subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Board of Directors templates below that were developed by management consulting firms and Board of Directors subject matter experts.

 Reconstituting the Board of Directors to include a broader range of skills and experiences is critical for navigating complex and volatile markets.
 According to PwC’s 2019 Annual Corporate Directors Survey, 94% of respondents indicated that diversity brings unique perspectives to the boardroom, enhancing performance.
 However, simply adding diverse members is not a panacea; the organization must also cultivate an environment where different perspectives are valued and leveraged to inform strategic decisions.